Skip to content

 Private and shared regions

 There are private regions and shared regions in Quanscient Allsolve.
 Shared regions can be added in the properties section, and can exist on their own without any references to them.
+Shared regions can be referenced while adding target regions in Materials, Physics, Interactions and Outputs.

 A private region can only exist as a target of some kind, like in a material region, for example.
 Private regions can be elevated as shared regions at any time, allowing them to be used as targets throughout the application.
 To elevate a private region as shared:

-2. Click Apply.
+2. Click Save.

 Region sharing